-5.1.13 Housing land supply includes provision of two Strategic Development Areas (SDAs) at:

-- land to the east of Lutterworth, delivering approximately 1,500 dwellings within the plan period and a further approximately 1,250 dwellings beyond 2031; - land to the north of Scraptoft, delivering approximately 1,200 dwellings within the plan period.

-5.1.14 The remainder of Harborough's housing land supply is provided in accordance with the housing distribution strategy used in the 2011 Harborough Core Strategy, which concentrates housing development in the urban areas.
-This reflects the generally more limited services available in rural settlements, and thus contributes to reducing journey lengths, especially by private car, and associated carbon emissions.

-5.1.15 Policy H1 identifies the approximate number of homes to be provided in or adjoining each settlement in the settlement hierarchy.
+- 5.1.13 Housing land supply includes provision of two Strategic Development Areas (SDAs) at: - land to the east of Lutterworth, delivering approximately 1,500 1,260 dwellings within the plan period and a further approximately 1,250 1,490 dwellings beyond 2031; - land to the north of Scraptoft, delivering approximately 1,200 dwellings within the plan period. - 5.1.14 The remainder of Harborough's housing land supply is provided in accordance with the housing distribution strategy used in the 2011 Harborough Core Strategy, which concentrates housing development in the urban areas.
+This reflects the generally more limited services available in rural settlements, and thus contributes to reducing journey lengths, especially by private car, and associated carbon emissions. - 5.1.15 Policy H1 identifies the approximate number of homes to be provided in or adjoining each settlement in the settlement hierarchy.
 These homes will be provided on a range of sites, including on land specifically allocated for housing within the policy in the larger settlements.
-These specific sites are allocated in order to:

-- provide certainty about the location of significant scale development (for local communities, infrastructure providers and developers); - · aid delivery of the individual sites; and - ensure delivery of the overall strategy.

-5.1.16 Each allocated site has been assessed through the SHLAA and identified as either deliverable within the first 5 years of the plan period or developable later within the plan period.
+These specific sites are allocated in order to: - provide certainty about the location of significant scale development (for local communities, infrastructure providers and developers); - · aid delivery of the individual sites; and - ensure delivery of the overall strategy. - 5.1.16 Each allocated site has been assessed through the SHLAA and identified as either deliverable within the first 5 years of the plan period or developable later within the plan period.
 The envisaged start date and duration of construction for each allocation (taking account of the extent of site preparation and upfront infrastructure provision required, together with expected overall annual delivery rates) is set out at Appendix G Housing trajectory.
-Each allocation is supported by a site-specific policy in Part C Places and Sites.

-5.1.17 The scale of new housing to be provided in individual settlements reflects the roles of different places in the settlement hierarchy (see Policy SS1 The spatial strategy).
+Each allocation is supported by a site-specific policy in Part C Places and Sites. - 5.1.17 The scale of new housing to be provided in individual settlements reflects the roles of different places in the settlement hierarchy (see Policy SS1 The spatial strategy).
 These roles partly reflect the population size of the settlements and their location in respect of other settlements but also relate to the range of activities and services present and, in relation to primary schools, their ability to expand to accommodate the needs generated by new development.
-In selecting the scale of housing to be provided in each settlement, account has been taken of fundamental constraints on development, such as flood risk, and the supply of potential development sites in the Strategic Housing Land Availability Assessment (SHLAA).
+In selecting the scale of housing to be provided in each settlement, account has been taken of fundamental constraints on development, such as flood risk. and the supply of potential development sites in the Strategic Housing Land Availability Assessment (SHLAA).
 It also included further detailed consideration of villages where the Sustainability Appraisal (SA) of this Local Plan identified potential sensitivity, or where the SHLAA sites were considered to conflict with the criteria in Policy GD2 Settlement development.
-Each settlement figure is a residual figure, taking account of existing commitments and previous completions within the settlement.
+Each settlement figure is a residual figure (as at 31 March 2018), taking account of existing commitments and previous completions within the settlement.
 For this reason there are relatively few dwellings required to be found in Rural Centres, where a large number of planning applications have been recently approved.
+Some settlements have not been set a minimum housing requirement under Policy H1 because of the substantial number of completions and/or commitments that had already taken place by 31 March 2018 in proportion to the size of the settlement and the level of service provision.
+Policy GD2 allows for an additional small amount of flexibility in the provision of housing, but prevents a level of growth which could risk overwhelming local character and facilities or distorting the spatial strategy.